 First and foremost, we must understand that merchant onboarding (or merchant boarding) process takes place at the lowest level of the payment services hierarchy.
 We can compare merchants, especially, small-size ones, to the tiniest blood vessels of the human body.
 Acquiring banks and processors represent, so to say, major arteries.
 Credit card associations represent the top level of the hierarchy.
 Next level (top-to-bottom) belongs to acquiring banks and processors.
 A payment processor is, usually, a sort of a technical arm of the respective acquiring bank.

-It is the acquirer/processor that makes the decision to issue a merchant account to the applicant.
+The acquirer/processor is responsible for making the decision to approve or deny a merchant account to the applicant.
 By issuing a merchant account, the acquirer automatically assumes liability for the new merchant’s operations.
 Primarily, we are talking about financial and legal liability.
 That is why rigorous background verification is necessary.

-Initially, acquirers had to consider all merchant account applications themselves.
+Initially, acquirers were burdened with the task of individually reviewing all merchant account applications.
 The numbers of applicants (most of them with insignificant expected processing volumes) kept growing.
 So, it became unprofitable for acquirers and processors to consider every single application separately.
 As a result, several types of intermediary entities emerged, to which acquirers delegated merchant onboarding functions.
 These entities included independent sales organizations (ISO), payment facilitators (PayFac), and payment service providers.

 Merchant Onboarding Procedure